Iliyan-Y/ModularMonolith/Readme.md

 # Example modular monolith architecture with .net C#

-- the idea is to combine multiple solution in one deployable package.
+- The idea is to combine multiple solution in one deployable package.
 Each module follow S.O.L.I.D. principles and Clean Architecture

 # Structure

-- The App is the wrapper that will include and run all modules
+- The App is the host wrapper that will include and run all modules
 - A module (for example User) is:
   - Self enclosed application which can run on its own.
   - If required it can be extracted in microservice, and hosted separately.